 Be sure to call ahead before you visit if you are interested in seeing a particular object, because exciting changes happen all the time!

-When you’re planning your visit, consider booking a special guide tour, talk, or workshop!
-The Museum offers Highlights Tours for groups and on weekends, Walking Tours of the neighborhood, audio tours, special tours for families, Touch Tours for guests with visual disabilities, and adult add-on talks and workshops about special topics for visiting groups.
+We also offer additional ticketed experinces.
+Consider booking a special guided tour, talk, or workshop!
+The Museum offers Highlights Tours for groups and on weekends, Walking Tours of the neighborhood, audio tours, special tours for families, Touch Tours for guests with visual disabilities, and add-on talks and workshops about special topics for visiting groups.

-Living history at the Museum brings the people and events of the Revolution to life through costumed programs, craft demonstrations, and a travelling set of replica tents called the “First Oval Office Project.”
+Living history at the Museum brings the people and events of the Revolution to life through costumed programs and craft demonstrations.
 Living history programs invite guests to understand the Revolution through the material culture of the period.
-You can see replica objects, watch demonstrations of 18th-century crafts, and imagine what is was like to wear the clothing and do the work of Revolutionaries, to understand diverse historical perspectives.
+You can see replica objects, watch demonstrations of 18th-century crafts, and imagine what it was like to wear the clothing and do the work of Revolutionaries, in order to understand diverse historical perspectives.

-The Museum’s educators use many different interpretive techniques and exceptional material accuracy to create immersive environments and experiences both within and beyond the Museum.
+Museum educators use many different interpretive techniques and exceptional material accuracy to create immersive environments and experiences both within and beyond the Museum.
 The everyday people of the Revolution become more human and their experiences more relatable to people today.
-Living history programs at the Museum inspire guests and others to make new connections and view themselves as part of the ongoing story of the American Revolution.
+Living history programs, as well as our Meet the Revolution program, inspire guests and others to make new connections and view themselves as part of the ongoing story of the American Revolution.

 Stay up-to-date Museum events, exhibits, and happenings by joining the Museum's email list.